Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - `isX` (bool): True for tokenA, false for tokenB.
   - `slotIndex` (uint256): Liquidity slot index.
   - `newDepositor` (address): New depositor address.
-  - `user` (address): Current slot owner.
+  - `user` (address): Current slot owner, must be the slot depositor.
-- **Behavior**: Changes the depositor for a liquidity slot on behalf of `user`.
+- **Behavior**: Changes the depositor for a liquidity slot on behalf of `user`, restricted to the slot’s depositor.
 - **Internal Call Flow**:
-  - Calls `liquidityContract.changeSlotDepositor(user, isX, slotIndex, newDepositor)`.
+  - Calls `liquidityContract.changeSlotDepositor(user, isX, slotIndex, newDepositor)`, which verifies `user` is the slot depositor.
-  - No direct transfers or balance checks.
+  - No direct transfers or balance checks in `SSRouter`.
 - **Balance Checks**: None, handled by `liquidityContract`.
 - **Mappings/Structs Used**: None.
 - **Restrictions**:
   - Protected by `nonReentrant` and `onlyValidListing`.
-  - Requires router registration in `liquidityContract`.
+  - Requires router registration in `liquidityContract.routers(address(this))`.
-  - Reverts if `user` or `newDepositor` is zero or change fails.
+  - Reverts if `user` or `newDepositor` is zero, `user` is not the slot depositor, or change fails.
 - **Gas Usage Controls**: Minimal, single external call.

 ## Additional Details